sanic-org/sanic/guide/content/en/guide/basics/request.md

     ### Custom Request Context

-By default, the request context (`request.ctx`) is a `SimpleNamespace` object allowing you to set arbitrary attributes on it.
+By default, the request context (`request.ctx`) is a [`Simplenamespace`](https://docs.python.org/3/library/types.html#types.SimpleNamespace) object allowing you to set arbitrary attributes on it.
 While this is super helpful to reuse logic across your application, it can be difficult in the development experience since the IDE will not know what attributes are available.

 To help with this, you can create a custom request context object that will be used instead of the default `SimpleNamespace`.
 This allows you to add type hints to the context object and have them be available in your IDE.

 .. column::

-    Start by subclassing the `sanic.Request` class to create a custom request type.
+    Start by subclassing the :class:`sanic.request.Request` class to create a custom request type.
 Then, you will need to add a `make_context()` method that returns an instance of your custom context object. *NOTE: the `make_context` method should be a static method.*

 .. column::